flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 2. How can someone run, develop and use your code?
 3. How can you be contacted or asked a question?

-## Overview and Checklist of Requirements:
+## Overview and Checklist of Requirements

 - `/` **README.md**
   - Located at project root (`/`).